 What is Marriage Encounter?

-Throughout the series, you hear mention of a program known as Marriage Encounter, in which Betty and Allan Gore partake to revitalize their relationship.
+Throughout the series, you hear mention of a program known as Marriage Encounter, which Betty and Allan Gore partake in to revitalize their relationship.

 A real-life counseling resource, Marriage Encounter is a "weekend away for couples who want to take their marriage from good to great," an experience that "helps you listen, share, and connect more deeply," the Marriage Encounter website reads.
 "There’s no group discussion.
 It’s just about the two of you learning to be the best, most loving and thriving couple you can be."